This page is a brief manual for users of Blogs@Baruch who will be administering their own weblogs, as most faculty do when they use a blog in a class.

 A confirmation message will appear, giving a link to your new site.

-Once you have set up your blog, you will manage it through the administrator’s panel, or “back-end.”
+Once you have set up your blog, you will manage it through the administrator’s Dashboard, or “back-end.”
 The back-end is where you go to manage everything, from editing posts to changing the overall look or theme.

 The home page of the admin panel or back-end is called “the Dashboard.”
 As soon as you log in, you come to this page by default: